Decanter centrifuge: 3-phase separation with a decanter

 With a 3 phase decanter centrifuge, it is possible to separate 3 phases from each other in one process step only.
 For example, two liquids which cannot be mixed because of different densities (e.g. oil and water) are separated from a solids phase.
 The heavy liquid (water) collects in the middle between the oil and the solids layer.
 Thus the two liquids separated from each other can be drawn off from the decanter.
 The solids are transported via the scroll to the discharge openings as it happens also in 2-phase separation.

 Typical applications of 3-phase separation are the production of edible oils such as olive oil, oil sludge processing, the production of biodiesel etc.

 Parameters and influencing factors of the separation

 Feed, throughput and residence time

 Through the feed, the separation medium to be processed can be input into the centre of the infeed chamber of the scroll, where it is accelerated.
 The throughput will have an influence on the residence time.

 Acceleration

 The separation medium reaches its maximum speed in the decanter bowl, causing the solids to settle on the bowl inner diameter.
 A characteristic feature of the bowl is its cylindrical/conical shape.

 Differential speed

 There is a differential speed between the decanter bowl and the scroll, which is created by a gear unit on the industrial decanter centrifuges.
-The differential speed determines the solid content in the outfeed.
+The differential speed determines the quality of the discharged solids in terms of dryness or dewatering.